-For the Three Months Ended
+F For the three months ended

-May 3 May 31, 2020 May 31, 2019
+May 31, 2021 May 31, 20 y 31, 2020

-Research & Development \$ 103,610 \$ 58,603
+Research & Development \$ 135,429 \$ 103,610

-We incurred fees of \$103,610 in research & development for the quarter ended May 31, 2020 as compared to \$58,603 for the quarter ended May 31, 2019.
-The increase of 45,007 or 77% was due to increase in headcount for the Research & Development team.
+We incurred fees of \$135,429 in research & development for the quarter ended May 31, 2021 as compared to \$103,610 for the quarter ended May 31, 2020.
+The increase of \$31,819 or 31% was due to higher data access and usage fees charged by telecommunications companies.

-The Insurtech division of Finger Motion that focus on consumer behavioral insights extraction for the purpose of risk assessment.
-Insights are derived from various data sources with the primary sources being the telecommunication data.
+The Insurtech division of FingerMotion focuses on consumer behavioral insights extraction for the purpose of risk assessment.
+Insights are mined from a multitude of data sources, harmonized with the objectives of our various business partners.
 The initial phase of business application is to focus on insurance industry particularly in the area of underwriting risk rating, complementary claims adjudication and assessment, and risk segmentation & market penetration.